MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_custom.md

 Resources have both _state_ and _state transitions_.
 For example, an _order_ might be _pending_, _paid_, _shipped_ or _delivered_.
 We can think of a resource as a _state machine_ with allowed transitions.

 ### REST
-For simple cases, we can map a state to a field: a field called `status` for a music player, which accepts a number of possible options, or a field called `activated` of type boolean.

 On a truly _RESTFul Web Service_ that follows the HATEOAS constraint, a _custom action_ can be expressed just as a possible state transition to a resource.

+For simple cases, we can also map a state to a field: a field called `status` for a music player, which accepts a number of possible options, or a field called `activated` of type boolean.

+In addition, a new resource can be created as well.
+These resources will map actions into them.
+For example, we can use this technique to send a recovery password email to a user.
+The new embedded resource will belong to `user` and might contain the `sent_date` and the `hash_code` used in the recovery URL.

+Looking at real world REST APIs, we find that GitHub defined an [embedded resource in gists][GitHub embedded resources to star gists] (a form of shareable snippets of code) to _star_ or _unstar_ them, as in `PUT|DELETE /gists/:gist_id/start`.

+[Paypal as well allows to authorize a payment][Paypal embedded resources to authorize payments] creating a resource of type `authorize` into an order: `PUT /v2/checkout/orders/5O190127TN364715T/authorize`.

 ### GraphQL
 A _mutation_ will be used to express a change state.
 This can be done either in a _resource-oriented_ or in a _action-oriented_ approach.
 If our API is _resource-oriented_, we can define a custom field which contains the state, as in a field called `status`.
 To update it, a generic update mutation can be used, or a specific mutation: